DelPhi Software Management and Development

 in water at a given ionic strength and that they have an irregular shape.
 Analytical solutions of the corresponding

-found only numerically.
-DelPhi, developed in Professor Barry Honig's lab in 1986, was the first PBE solver used by many
+only numerically.
+DelPhi, developed in Professor Barry Honig's lab in 1986, was the first PBE solver used by many researchers.

-dimensions.
-Additional features such as assigning different dielectric constants to different regions of space,
+Additional features such as assigning different dielectric constants to different regions of space (Fortran version),

 Please refer to our Wikipedia page for more help.